 Anderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Anderson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Anderson who work in office and administrative support (18.64%), sales jobs (15.01%), and maintenance occupations (6.54%).
+Overall, Anderson is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Anderson who work in office and administrative support (14.92%), sales jobs (12.55%), and food service (7.56%).

-The per capita income in Anderson in 2010 was $17,414, which is low income relative to California and the nation.
-This equates to an annual income of $69,656 for a family of four.
+The per capita income in Anderson in 2010 was $19,731, which is low income relative to California and the nation.
+This equates to an annual income of $78,924 for a family of four.
 However, Anderson contains both very wealthy and poor people as well.

-Anderson is a somewhat ethnically-diverse city.
+Anderson is a very ethnically-diverse city.
 The people who call Anderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Anderson residents report their race to be White, followed by Native American.
 Anderson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.49% of the city’s residents.
-Important ancestries of people in Anderson include Irish, English, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 14.64% of the city’s residents.
+Important ancestries of people in Anderson include Irish, German, English, Italian, and European.

 The most common language spoken in Anderson is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Polish.